How It Works

 Known variously as a sun tube, sun tunnel, light tube, or tubular skylight, a solar tube is a 10- or 14-inch-diameter sheet-metal tube with a polished interior.
 The interior acts like a continuous mirror, channeling light along its entire length while preserving the light’s intensity.
 It captures daylight at the roof and delivers it inside your home.

-A light tube costs about $500 when professionally installed, compared to more than $2,000 for a skylight.
-If you’re reasonably handy and comfortable working on a roof, install a light tube yourself using a kit that costs $150 to $250.
+A light tube costs about $500 to $1,000 when professionally installed, compared with more than $2,000 for a skylight.
+If you’re reasonably handy and comfortable working on a roof, install a light tube yourself using a kit that costs about $200 to $400.
 Unlike a skylight, a light tube doesn’t require new drywall, paint, and alterations to framing members.

 How Much Light?